Things Remembered mall chain soon to be a memory as gift retailer closes all stores

 Founded in 1967, Things Remembered specializes in personalizing gifts with on-site engraving.

-Itasca, Illinois-based gift and home décor distributor Enesco LLC, which bought Things Remembered out of bankruptcy for $17.5 million in February 2019, was acquired this month by Ad Populum LLC, according to Enesco’s website.
+Itasca, Illinois-based gift and home décor distributor Enesco LLC bought Things Remembered out of bankruptcy for $17.5 million in 2019.
+Enesco was acquired this month by Ad Populum LLC, according to Enesco’s website.

 “So, all I was told was that they decided to just do away with the stores,” Scott Wilson, an assistant manager at Things Remembered in Roosevelt Field in Garden City, said Thursday.